Course studied: MSc Environmental Management

 Why did you choose Bath Spa University?

 I share with the University the importance of creativity to develop student’s potential.
-I also appreciate the cultural focus, artistic environment and countryside located campus that together generates a great milieu for enjoying the learn experience.
+I also appreciate the cultural focus, artistic environment and countryside located campus that together generates a great milieu for enjoying the learning experience.

 ''The best thing about the course I studied was ...''

 Definitely the human factor.
 The course provides a set of lecturers and staff very supportive and keen to help!

 Postgraduate Overseas Scholarship, School of Society, Enterprise and Environment Award.